fabrice32/auth-system/README.md

 Now let's setup your account and send your first notification

-❓ What is your application name?
-Devto Clone
+❓ What is your application name? auth-system

 ❓ Now lets setup your environment.
 How would you like to proceed?